David Uible: Career

+From 2002 to 2024, Uible owned Wellex Manufacturing Inc. and Southern Ohio Manufacturing Corp., two companies specializing in manufacturing steel components for the industrial valve and machine tool industries.
+After more than two decades of ownership, he sold both businesses to a local investor.

+In 2004, Uible founded American Home Warranty LLC, a specialized warranty product for residential property inspectors.
+The company experienced both prosperous years and lean periods during the housing crisis and Great Recession from 2007-2009.
+After 15 years in operation, he sold the business in 2019.

+From 2006 to 2009, Uible and his wife, Cindy, owned Bistro Joe, a restaurant in their hometown of New Richmond that featured dishes made from their bison meat products.
+Polly Campbell, the food editor from the Cincinnati Enquirer, reviewed the restaurant and awarded it three stars.
+On many Thursday and Friday nights, Bistro Joe showcased local jazz talent, including singer Julie Stinchcomb and pianist/trumpeter Chris Smith.

 Uible has been a member of the Clermont County Planning Commission, the Northern Kentucky University School of Entrepreneurship, the Southern Ohio Agricultural Community Development Fund, the University Club of Cincinnati, and the Cincinnati Youth Collaborative.

 Uible has been a Director of the New Richmond National Bank, Treasurer of the Clermont County Republican Central and Executive Committees, and Advisory Judge of Purdue University Center of Entrepreneurship.

-Since 2012 Uible was one of three board member on the Investment Advisory Committee for Clermont County, which manages about $100,000,000 in municipal and corporate bonds and U.S. Treasury investments.
+Uible was a board member on the Investment Advisory Committee for Clermont County, which managed about $100,000,000 in municipal and corporate bonds and U.S. Treasury investments.

 From May 2014 thru May 2018 Uible was elected and served as Party Chairman of the Clermont County Republican Party.

-Since 1989, Uible has started, acquired, and sold companies in the IT, publishing, and manufacturing industries.

 Board of Clermont County Commissioners

 After a county commissioner seat was vacated in March 2012, Uible was appointed to the Board of Clermont County Commissioners with 67% of the Clermont County Republican Central Committee vote on March 14, 2012, from a field of ten candidates seeking the appointment.
 Uible went on to win the general election in November 2012 defeating his Democratic opponent, Len Harding, 67.54% to 32.46.
 With endorsements from Senator Portman, Governor Kasich, and Representative Wenstrup, Uible was reelected for a second term in November 2014 after winning 74.34% of the vote over his Democratic opponent Richard Perry.